guru245/nvim-studio/README.md

 # NVIM Studio

-Can we turn Vim into an IDE?
+Are you still using Vim?Can we turn Vim into an IDE?
 Yes, we can.
 It works even better and faster than any traditional IDE.
 Let's dive right in.

 ![overview](./.imgs/overview.png)